-Glen Canyon has been periodically used by a a viariety of human groups from about 11,500 years ago through the present.
-Currently these groups are classified by Archaeologists into a system that divide the Native American culture history of Glen Canyon into five different temporal and/or cultural periods, including:
+Glen Canyon has been periodically used by a a variety of human groups from about 11,500 years ago through the present.
+Currently these groups are classified by archaeologists into a system that divide the Native American culture history of Glen Canyon into five different temporal and/or cultural periods, including:

 Archaic period (ca. 8,050 B.C.- 400 B.C.) - Characterized by development of a more broad-based hunting/gathering lifeway.
 Distinctive artifacts of the period are sandals, which have been found in several sites.
 This period is well represented in Glen Canyon.

 Preformative or Basketmaker II period (ca. 400 B.C. - A.D.
 500) - Marks a transition from a hunting and gathering lifestyle to one that ultimately included the cultivation of corn and squash.
 Pottery had not yet been developed and the bow and arrow comes into use late in the period.
 This period is relatively poorly represented in Glen Canyon.